-A Congestion Pricing Pilot Program was established by the U.S. Congress in 1991.
-In 1998 it was subsequently renamed the Value Pricing Pilot Program (VPPP) under Section 1216 (a) of TEA-21, and continued under subsequent Federal Surface Transportation Bills including the current FAST Act.
+A Congestion Pricing Pilot Program was established by the US Congress in 1991.
+In 1998, it was subsequently renamed the Value Pricing Pilot Program (VPPP) under Section 1216 (a) of TEA-21, and continued under subsequent Federal Surface Transportation Bills including the current FAST Act.
 The VPPP is intended as a mechanism to address congestion through application of congestion pricing strategies and to report on the magnitude of the impact of such strategies on driver behavior, traffic volumes, transit ridership, air quality and availability of funds for transportation programs.
-There are 12 State-led programs and 2 city-led programs participating in the VPPP, including the state of Illinois.
-As part of the VPPP, the Illinois Department of

-Transportation has the ability to request authority to implement tolling on the inside lane (including a conversion of a general purpose lane in each direction in the eastern portion of the project).
+There are 12 state-led programs and 2 city-led programs participating in the VPPP, including the state of Illinois.
+As part of the VPPP, IDOT has the ability to request authority to implement tolling on the inside lane, including a conversion of a general purpose lane in each direction in the eastern portion of the project.